muhammeta7/liri-node-app/README.md

   *If no movie is entered, it will default to 'Mr. Nobody'

 4. 'node liri.js do-what-it-says'
-  *Takes text from random.txt and runs the command listed in there (spotify-this-song in this case)
+  * Reads random.txt file and executes command

 ##Technologies Used
 * Node package managers